cascadiaquakes/cvm-tools-book/usage/parameter_file.md

 #### HDF5 Groups

-This group of attributes applies to the HDF5 files only and will be ignored by netCDF.
+These attributes applies to the HDF5 files only and will be ignored by netCDF.
 By default, the model values and other 3D data are stored as uniform grids within the **volumes** group.
 The elevation of surfaces or other 2D data are stored within the **surfaces** group.

 ```
 > groups